Nutelladroid/RewardTester/README.md

 ```
 ### 6. Run the Game

-Run the game in window mode and observe the terminal output and on-screen rendering.
+Run the game in window mode to observe the terminal output.
+On-screen rendering works in fullscreen or window mode.
+If you're not seeing rendering make sure rendering is enable both in RLBot and in the `RewardTester.py` rendering settings.
+You can press the keyboard key `R` to reset all the cumulative rewards.

 ## Warning